gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.ThemesSchema.md

 > `optional` **created\_at**: `string`

-- The creation timestamp of the theme
+- The creation timestamp of the theme.

 ***